-Students taking the course for credit will be graded on the basis of two submissions.
-A final term paper (50%), the Comments and Queries document, Class Presentations and Class Participation (50%).
-Each C&Q/Class-Presentation carries 5 marks.
+Students taking the course for credit will be graded on the basis of the following.
+A final term paper (20%), the Comments and Queries document (40%), Class Presentations (20%) and Participation in the concept mapping excercise and class discussions (20%).
+Each C&Q/Class-Presentation carries 6 marks.
 Your C&Qs and Class Presentations together should total a minimum of 10 submissions.